Kastellbakken: 1881: Another world record

 Between 5 and 7 February 1881, the second Husseby race was held.
-It is unclear on which exact day the ski jumping competition took place, when Norwegian Sveinung Svalastoga set the world record at 22 metres (72 ft).
+It is unclear on which day the ski jumping competition took place, when Norwegian Sveinung Svalastoga set the world record at 22 metres (72 ft).

 1891: Last Huseby event

-In 1892, the tournament already moved to Holmenkollbakken and was renamed the Holmenkollen Ski Festival, the oldest and most prestigious nordic skiing competition in the world still running to this day.
+In 1892, the tournament moved to Holmenkollbakken and was renamed the Holmenkollen Ski Festival, the oldest and most prestigious Nordic skiing competition in the world still running to this day.